-Each dot in the chart below was a member of the Senate in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Simpson is shown as a purple triangle. (analysis methodology)
+Simpson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Simpson sponsored bills primarily in these issue areas:

 Government Operations and Politics (18%) Armed Forces and National Security (17%) Health (14%) Labor and Employment (13%) Law (11%) Social Welfare (10%) Economics and Public Finance (9%) Education (8%)

 Some of Simpson’s most recently sponsored bills include...